mamintoosi/Fractional-Derivative-in-Sparse-Super-Resolution/README.md

 Running the program with default parameters and for three zooming factors 3,4,5 and on all of the datasets, will produce huge number if images, which require <b>2.7 Giga byte</b> of storage space.
 For every test image, 7 images will be produced, in each zooming factor.
 The default value of zooming factor is 5, which requires about 700 MB of storage space.

-Optionally you can un-comment createLatexImageTables, createPlotsData and createTableData for producing some tables demonstrated in the paper.<br>
+Optionally you can un-comment *createLatexImageTables*, *createPlotsData* and *createTableData* for producing some tables demonstrated in the paper.<br>
 Also *createSummaryTableDataSets.m* and *createSummaryTableDataSets_zooming.m* can be used for some other results, but these files are need some manual setting for reading the produced results.

 ### Training